Juvenile Court

 The 20th Judicial Circuit Court Juvenile Detention Center provides secure detention for 40 male and female pre and post adjudicated residents (9-17 years of age).
 The single story facility occupies a building that includes the Probate Court, Juvenile Court, Clerks Office training facilities and Ottawa County Jail.

 The Detention Center, located on a 600-plus acre county campus, is comprised of 5 individual 8 bed pods, each having its own living area for meals, study, television, and pod programming.
 In addition, there is a day room for recreational activities and a gymnasium for large muscle activities.
 All sleeping rooms have natural lighting, and the entire facility is air conditioned.
 A backup diesel generator provides electricity during power outages.
 Water is provided through the Grand Rapids Water Department.
 Water is tested monthly by the county health department.
 Sewage is handled by a sewage disposal plant managed by the county.
 A perimeter 15 foot chain link fenced-in area provides open air recreation for all residents.
-On the campus property, which borders a heavily-wooded county park.
 All pods can be viewed, and all doors within detention controlled from a central control center.
 In addition, the detention center houses administrative offices, 4 classrooms, intake area, medical office, locked medication room and visitor lobby.
 The facility is accessed from the court or directly from the outside of the building.

 American Correctional Association Accredited

 In 2001, the Ottawa County Detention Center became the only American Correctional Association accredited juvenile facility in Michigan.
-Subscribing to 300 standards that address every facet of detention assures good practices.
+This process involves subscribing to 300 standards that address every facet of detention and assures good practices.
 These practices generally exceed state licensing requirements.
 Standards include annual inspections performed by a certified fire inspector, county environmental health inspector and a state licensing inspector.
 Monthly fire safety checks are completed by a trained administrative staff member.
 Weekly risk assessments and resident morale checks are made by the Superintendent or Assistant Superintendent.
 Checks of all fire exits and exit lights are made on every shift by facility staff.

 Resident Services